Guy Gardner (character): Early life

-Guy Gardner is raised in Baltimore by his parents, Roland and Peggy Gardner.
-Roland is an abusive alcoholic.
+Guy Gardner is raised in Baltimore by his wealthy parents, Roland and Peggy Gardner; the former is an abusive alcoholic.
 While some of Guy's injuries are visible, others are psychological and deeply impactful.
-Despite striving to excel in school to earn his father's approval, Roland favors Guy's older brother, Mace.
+Even though Guy strives to excel in school to earn his father's approval, Roland favors Guy's older brother, Mace.
 Guy finds solace in reading General Glory comic books, even modeling his bowl haircut after Glory's sidekick, Ernie.

 During his teenage years, Guy becomes a juvenile delinquent.
 He is eventually set on a better path by Mace, who has become a police officer.
 Guy attends the University of Michigan, where he supports himself and earns bachelor's degrees in education and psychology.
-While there, he plays football until a career-ending injury derails his athletic aspirations, leaving a lasting emotional impact.
+While there, he plays football until an injury derails his athletic aspirations, leaving a lasting emotional impact.

 After college, Guy works as a social welfare caseworker, focusing on prison inmate rehabilitation.
 However, he abandons this career, fearing it amplifies his aggressive tendencies.
 He transitions to teaching children with disabilities, finding a more suitable and fulfilling role.

 In The New 52 continuity, Guy's backstory is significantly altered.
 He is portrayed as a former police officer and the middle child in a family with a long tradition in the Baltimore Police Department.
 He earns his Green Lantern ring after heroically rescuing his older brother, Gerard, during a police shootout.
 In this version, Guy has a strained relationship with his father, Ebenezer, a decorated officer forced into early retirement due to injuries sustained in the line of duty.
 Guy's dismissal from the police force stems from an unexplained incident.

 This origin is later retconned in DC Rebirth, which reintroduces Guy's abusive upbringing at the hands of his alcoholic father, Roland Gardner.
 This is revisited during Guy's present-day fight with the Sinestro Corps member Arkillo and further confirmed when his father is reintroduced under his original name.